cjdelisle/big_download/readme.md

 2. nullsrv.js for the lazy who can't be bothered to write a nodejs http server.

+Fun fact: The compression ratio of `/dev/zero` is approximately 1000:1 so you can do more with less.

 supergzip is only useful for detecting patterns in gzipped results of really really simple content, like /dev/zero.
 How infininulls was made:

-   cat /dev/zero | node ./supergzip.js
+`cat /dev/zero | node ./supergzip.js`

 Notice a repeating pattern...